 - Engaging a network of gig economy workers to execute specific tasks that can be aggregated into market insights.
 For example, using a service like Gigwalk to track the placement of a specific item across grocery stores to understand how they are positioned to consumers.

 For many firms, investing starts with finding a great business.
-For others, it starts by identifying great executives that you’d like to partner with – and then working with them to find the right companies for them to lead.
+For others, it starts by identifying great executives you’d like to partner with – and then working with them to find the right companies for them to lead.
 The benefit of this strategy is a few-fold:

-- Access to the executive’s network and expertise: great operators have a deep understanding of the markets they are excited about, which helps surface opportunities that might go undiscovered without their network. quickly and thoroughly vet the, and favorably influence deal terms
+- Access to the executive’s network and expertise: great operators have a deep understanding of the markets they are excited about, which helps surface opportunities that might go undiscovered without their network.
+Quickly and thoroughly vet the and favorably influence deal terms.

 - Alignment: through working together to build the thesis and identify the business, there’s clear buy-in on both sides of the agreement on day one, lessening the chance of strategic disagreement down the line.